FloWuenne/fusion-benchmarking-scripts/01_setup_environment/installation.md

 - [Compute Environment](https://docs.seqera.io/platform/23.3.0/compute-envs/overview) that has already been pre-configured
 - [Access token](https://docs.seqera.io/platform/23.3.0/api/overview#authentication) which is your personal authorization token for the Seqera Platform CLI.
 This can be created in the user menu under **Your tokens**.

-The Compute Environment used within this tutorial will need to have access to the AWS iGenomes public bucket `s3://igenomes/`.
-This is a public repository of reference and test data used by nf-core pipelines and will be required as part of the standardized infrastructure benchmark.
-The bucket path can be explicitly specified in the **Allowed S3 buckets** field of your Compute Environment if required.

 ## Software dependencies